srudani/CoinTrack/README.md

 ## Dependencies
 - SWift Cached Async Image - used for loading and caching coin images. (nice wrapper around default AsyncImageView which lakes caching functionality)

+## Notes:
+- This app uses CoinGecko public api to download and display coin list, it can be used directly with limited functionalities without any access key